ThePeePs/DigitalBlasphemy-Downloader/README.md

 Download Perl for Windows from http://strawberryperl.com and install.

-Open a cmd prompt and install the required perl modules. (copy/paste below)<br>
+Open a cmd prompt and install the required perl modules. (copy/paste below)

     cpan Sys::Hostname::Long Config::IniHash DateTime::Format::Mail HTML::TreeBuilder::XPath Mail::Sender XML::RSS::Parser

 Download Git client for windows at: http://windows.github.com and install

-Open the "Git Shell" and paste the following:<br>
+Open the "Git Shell" and paste the following:

     git clone https://github.com/ThePeePs/DigitalBlasphemy-Downloader.git db-downloader

-If you do not feel confertabla with using Git, you can also use [TortoiseSVN](http://tortoisesvn.net/downloads.html "TortoiseSVN Download link")
+If you do not feel comfortable with using Git, you can also use [TortoiseSVN](http://tortoisesvn.net/downloads.html "TortoiseSVN Download link")

-Create a new folder, right-click on it, select SVN Checkout.. and paste the following in to URL feed:<br>
+Create a new folder, right-click on it, select SVN Checkout.. and paste the following in to URL feed:

     https://github.com/ThePeePs/DigitalBlasphemy-Downloader

 Copy or rename db-rss-reader.ini.default to db-rss-reader.ini.<br>
 Edit the config (db-rss-reader.ini) to suit your needs.
 (I suggest using Wordpad or [Notepad++](http://notepad-plus-plus-.org/download/v6.5.3.html "Notepad++ Website"))

-To run the scipt. open a command prompt, and cd to the directory of the script, and enter:<br>
+To run the scipt. open a command prompt, and cd to the directory of the script, and enter:

     perl db-rss-reader.pl

 I suggest you set it up as a scheduled task to run at least once a week.